apetenchea/cdroot/source/_posts/coredumps.md

 }
 ```

-Compile it with with `clang`, for example:
+Compile it with `clang`, for example:

 ```bash
 clang -o crash crash.c